 - The bottom of infiltrating permeable pavement practices shall be located in the soil profile, if the practice is being used to meet the WQTS.
-Alternatively, a filter course is required where the bottom of an infiltrating permeable pavement practice cannot be located above the parent materials. - To be suitable for infiltration, underlying soils shall have an infiltration rate of at least 0.2 inches per hour, as documented by soil testing requirements for infiltration pursuant to Section 4.3.3.2. - Runoff from designated hotspot land uses or activities shall not be directed to permeable pavements unless they are designed as a detention facility with an impermeable liner. - Permeable pavements shall be sited on slopes less than 5%.
+Alternatively, a filter course is required where the bottom of an infiltrating permeable pavement practice cannot be located above the parent materials. - To be suitable for infiltration, underlying soils shall have an infiltration rate of at least 0.2 inches per hour, as documented by soil testing requirements for infiltration pursuant to Section 4.3.3.2. - Runoff from designated hotspot land uses or activities shall not be directed to permeable pavements unless they are designed as a detention practice with an impermeable liner. - Permeable pavements shall be sited on slopes less than 5%.
 The bottom of the reservoir course shall be designed to be close to 0% slope as possible, and no greater than 0.5% slope.
-The bottom layers shall be terraced, as necessary, to maintain the maximum slope of 0.5%. - The bottom of an infiltrating permeable pavement practice shall be separated by at least 3 feet vertically from the SHGWT or bedrock (when treating WQv), as documented pursuant to soil testing requirements for infiltration Section 4.3.3.2. - Permeable pavements shall not be installed where road sanding is performed in the winter, and strong consideration should be given to areas where tracking of sand from other roadways by vehicles will contaminate permeable pavement.
+The bottom layers shall be terraced, as necessary, to maintain the maximum slope of 0.5%. - The bottom of an infiltrating permeable pavement practice shall be separated by at least 3 feet vertically from the SHGWT or bedrock (when treating WQv), as documented pursuant to soil testing requirements for infiltration Section 4.3.3.2.